rehanja/maven-core-service-project2/README.md

 <pre>
 mvn archetype:generate -DgroupId=com.mycompany.app -DartifactId=my-app -DarchetypeArtifactId=maven-archetype-quickstart -DarchetypeVersion=1.4 -DinteractiveMode=false
 </pre>
-In this way we have to give groupId,archtypeid,artifactid,... in same code in begining.
+In this way we have to give groupId,archtypeid,artifactid,... in same code in beginning.

 * By using interactive mode